itopstack/eth-bsc-sniperbot/README.md

-    "YOUR_ADDRESS": "REPLACEME with your address that will buy", "NODE": "https://bsc-dataseed.binance.org/",  //replace with another node or leave this one here "TOKEN": "CONTRACTTOSNIPEADDRESSHERE", //replace with the contract address you wish to snipe "INVESTMENT": "BNB OR ETHER VALUE HERE", //replace with the number with decimals such as 0.01 or 5.1 etc. The currency ETHER or BNB is determined by which node, if you use a BSC node you will be paying in BNB here
+    "YOUR_ADDRESS": "REPLACEME with your address that will buy", "NODE": "https://bsc-dataseed.binance.org/",  //replace with another node or leave this one here "TOKEN": "CONTRACTTOSNIPEADDRESSHERE", //replace with the contract address you wish to snipe "presale": "true", //if the snipe is presale or not "INVESTMENT": "BNB OR ETHER VALUE HERE", //replace with the number with decimals such as 0.01 or 5.1 etc. The currency ETHER or BNB is determined by which node, if you use a BSC node you will be paying in BNB here
     "GASLIMIT": "1000000", //custom gas limit
     "GWEI": "5",